9 Essential Hammock Knots To Know For Your Next Camping Trip

 9. Square Knot

-Last but not least, the square knot (technically a bend) is a must-know for any outdoor enthusiast.
-It can be used to attach two pieces of line together for non-load-bearing purposes.
-For example, you could use it to lash your hammock sleeping pad to your backpack each morning.
+The square (or reef) knot, technically a bend, is a essential knot for any outdoor enthusiast.
+It is suitable for joining two pieces of line together for non-load-bearing purposes.
+For instance, you can use it to secure your hammock sleeping pad to your backpack each morning.

 However, since it can easily come undone—even when tied correctly—we do not recommend using this technique in any load-bearing situation.